sharppy/SHARPpy/README.md

 ### Installing SHARPpy
 <sup>[[Return to Top]](#sharppy)</sup>

 SHARPpy can be installed in one of two forms: either a pre-compiled binary executable or by downloading the code.
-Binary executables are available for Windows 7 (32 and 64 bit), Windows 8.1 (64 bit only), Mac OS X 10.6+ (Snow Leopard and later; 64 bit only), and Red Hat Linux (64 bit only).
+Binary executables are available for Windows 7 (32 and 64 bit), Windows 8.1 (64 bit only), and Mac OS X 10.6+ (Snow Leopard and later; 64 bit only).
 If you do not have one of those, then you will need to download the code.

 #### Installing a Pre-compiled Binary
 <sup>[[Return to Top]](#sharppy)</sup>